JasmineYil/WebEngineering_Playground/README.md

 *Present your reports here.*

+- There are issues with navigating through the page using a screen reader.
+VoiceOver mentioned elements like "Liste mit 4 Elementen, Home, Intere Linklistenelement, Our Team, Interne Linklistenelement, ..." but this is confusing to understand, especally when the VoiceOver is too fast or in my case in german with an accent.
+To fix this, one should ensure that elements like header, nav, main are being used appropriately for better semantic meaning and adding ARIA Roles like role=navigation.

 **(0.5) Audio**

 The ``<audio>`` player isn't accessible to hearing impaired (deaf) people — can you add some kind of accessible alternative for these users?

 *Present your findings and fixes here.*

+- The audio player lacks captions or a transcript for users who are deaf or hard of hearing.
+To fix this, a transcript should be provided directly below the audio player.

 **(1) Forms**
   * The ``<input>`` element in the search form at the top could do with a label, but we don't want to add a visible text label that would potentially spoil the design and isn't really needed by sighted users.
 Fix this issue by adding a label that is only accessible to screen readers.